Last Updated on June 15, 2023 by Grow with Bovees

 Clover mites, also called concrete mites, are small oval-shaped arachnids with 8 legs.
 Fully grown, a clover mite is a little smaller than a pinhead and has a red to reddish-brown coloring.

 Clover mites are usually found in the garden and feed on lawn plants.
-These tiny red bugs are difficult to see with the naked eye and when crushed, they can leave a red stain on your concrete pathways, furniture, floor, walls and other surfaces.
+These tiny pests are difficult to see with the naked eye and when crushed, they can leave a red stain on your concrete pathways, furniture, floor, walls and other surfaces.